 Thank you so very much for visiting my website.
 Please look around.
 I pray you will be encouraged, uplifted and motivated to be all you can be for Christ Jesus, the risen Lord.

 I am blessed to be married to my best friend since 1995.
 It was my second marriage after divorce ended an 8 year, childless marriage.
-I understand the heartache of infertility, a failed adoption attempt and divorce.
-I am a former professional woman who retired in 2012 after working 30 years in Criminal Justice and Social Services.
+I retired in 2012 after 30 years in the Criminal Justice and Social Services field.

 I value diligence in work, working my way through college as a waitress, liquor store clerk and Cutco Cutlery sales girl (yeah, that was the highlight of my life).
 I still have those knives!
 Bachelor’s degree in hand, I worked full-time, returning to graduate school in my early 40’s earning a Master of Arts in Business Management.
 Goals alone are good, but completed goals rock!

 Jesus changed everything.
 Not instantly, but as a gradual process, I noticed my character being adjusted.
 My thinking began changing as I studied God’s word.
 I noticed my speech and actions transforming, causing me to be less self-centered.
 I said less, not completely!
 The transformation process is just that – a process that can take years.